-, there was Day of the Daleks
+Before The Terminator, there was "Day of the Daleks".

 A peace conference is being held in Britain under the auspices of Sir Reginald Styles - it's a reconvening of the one from "The Mind of Evil", and UNIT are once again providing security.

-rilla fighter, who knocks the assassin out and disappears.
+Styles is attacked and nearly killed by a guerrilla fighter in futuristic dress, but is saved by the intervention of a big - well - gorilla fighter, who knocks the assassin out and disappears.
 The Doctor deduces that the unconscious man is from the future, and that a device found with him is a time-travel gadget.

 The Doctor poses as Styles in order to catch the assailants.
 They try again, but the Doctor convinces them he's not Styles.
 Jo accidentally activates one of the time-travel gadgets and zaps herself into the 22nd century, and the Doctor and the guerrillas follow her.
-One of the guerrillas, Shura, is attacked and left behind, presumed dead..
+One of the guerrillas, Shura, is attacked and left behind, presumed dead.

 We discover that in this future, the Earth is ruled by the Daleks, using their ape-like Ogron subjects as heavies.
 There are also human collaborators, led by "the Controller".
 Jo and the Doctor are taken prisoner at the Dalek base, but rescued by the guerrillas - who finally get round to explaining that they're trying to kill Styles because they believe he blew up the peace conference, which started a series of wars leaving Earth shattered and ripe for Dalek conquest.
 They mean to kill Styles first and change "history".

-The Doctor realises that this is a Stable Time Loop - that the explosion was actually caused by the guerrillas: specifically by Shura, the injured man left behind in the 20th century, trying to fulfill his mission.
+The Doctor realises that this is a Stable Time Loop - that the explosion was actually caused by the guerrillas: specifically by Shura, the injured man left behind in the 20th century, trying to fulfil his mission.
 He gets back to the 20th century in time to have Styles' house evacuated and the pursuing Daleks and Ogrons are destroyed when Shura detonates his bomb.

 - An Astral Projection, Not a Ghost: The ghosts the Doctor is asked to investigate turn out to be projections of time travellers from the future.